You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 French or German — Consider these 6 factors!

 Taking up a new language is no longer merely a leisure exercise.
-Both personally and professionally, it has become indispensable.
+It has become indispensable, both personally and professionally.

 The benefits of learning a language are endless.
 Still, every tongue comes with its own set of obstacles and difficulties.